Key Terms and Phrases for Doing Business in China

 Trademark squatting refers to registering a mark, brand name or logo that belongs to someone else, usually in bad faith, intending to sell the registered trademark back to its original brand owner.
 It often happens in international markets because most business owners do not register their trademarks in a foreign market before they have seen a strong business performance in that market.

-Variable interest entity: a legal business structure in which the controlling interest is arranged via a contractual relationship rather than direct equity ownership.
+Variable Interest Entity (VIE) is a legal business structure in which the controlling interest is arranged via a contractual relationship rather than direct equity ownership.

 VIE is a common structure for Chinese companies to be listed on an international stock exchange, such as Nasdaq.